lryz0612/LianRenZong.github.io/_pages/about.md

 * September 9, 2018.
 I made oral presentation in *The Sixth International Conference on Transportation and Logistics ([6th T-LOG](http://tlog2018.cicts-dmu.com/) )*.

 * August 6, 2018.
 A paper was accepted in *The 6th International Conference on Transportation and Space-time Economics ([TSTE 2018](http://tste.bjtu.edu.cn/) )*.

-* July 15, 2018.
-A paper was submitted to *Journal of Transport Geography*.

 * July 9, 2018.
 I start my research in National University of Singapore under the guidance of Prof. Lee Der-Horng.